 The swing pricing mechanism may be applied across all Sub-Funds of the Fund.
 The percentage by which the net asset value is adjusted (the "Swing Factor") will be set by the Board of Directors and subsequently reviewed on a periodic basis to reflect an approximation of current dealing and other costs.
 The Swing Factor may vary from Sub-Fund to Sub-Fund due to different transaction costs in certain jurisdictions on the sell and the buy side, but will not under normal circumstances exceed 2% of the original net asset value per Share.
-In exceptional circumstances the Board of Directors reserve the right to increase the Swing Factor, the relevant notice shall be made available online at www.bluebay.com.
+In exceptional circumstances the Board of Directors reserve the right to increase the Swing Factor to a maximum of 5% of the original net asset value per Share.
+Whenever the Board of Directors exercises such right to increase the Swing Factor, the relevant notice shall be made available online at www.bluebay.com.